raspberrypi/documentation/configuration/pin-configuration.md

 6. Additional firmware pins (e.g. UARTS)
 7. Kernel/Device tree.

-On a soft reset the same porocedure applies, except for default pulls, which are only applied on a Power On Reset.
+On a soft reset the same procedure applies, except for default pulls, which are only applied on a Power On Reset.

 Note that it may take a few seconds to get from stage 1 to stage 4.
 During that time the GPIO may not be in the state expected by attached periperals (as defined in dtblob.bin or config.txt).
 Since different GPIO's have different default pulls, chose a GPIO that defaults to pulls as required by the peripheral on reset, or delay the peripherals startup until stage 4/5 will have been reached.